confluentinc/ksql/design-proposals/klip-58-limit-clause-for-pull-queries.md

 ## Design
 ### For Pull Queries over Tables
-Pull query execution relies on building a logical plan which is then translated into a physical plan.The `LIMIT` clause of pull queries will be translated into a `QueryLimitNode` in the logical plan.
+Pull query execution relies on building a logical plan which is then translated into a physical plan.
+The `LIMIT` clause of pull queries will be translated into a `QueryLimitNode` in the logical plan.
 If present, the `QueryLimitNode` will be the parent node of `QueryProjectNode` in the logical plan.
 The `QueryLimitNode` will then be translated into an operator called the `LimitOperator` in the physical plan by the pull query physical plan builder.
 The `LimitOperator` will wil be